222 Upper Street

 All deaths are now registered by telephone

-We are now able to take bookings for a marriage or civil partnership ceremony for Islington Town Hall and other licenced venues, so please visit Say I do Islington to book.
+We are now able to take bookings for a marriage or civil partnership ceremony for Islington Town Hall and other licensed venues, so please visit Say I do Islington to book.

 We will continue to monitor the situation, and will follow government advice with the focus being on maintaining the health and safety of our staff and the public.